-Wondering whether you should get travel insurance when you visit Dubai?
+Wondering whether you should get travel health insurance when you visit Dubai?

-It is no secret that Dubai, and the UAE in general, can be quite expensive to visit, which is always a good idea to protect yourself and your trip by purchasing a good travel insurance policy beforehand.
+It is no secret that Dubai, and the UAE in general, can be quite expensive to visit, which is always a good idea to protect yourself and your trip by obtaining adequate insurance coverage beforehand.

 Getting travel insurance for Dubai is mandatory only if you need a visa to enter the United Arab Emirates (of which Dubai is a part of).
 You won’t be able to apply for a visa unless you show proof of having obtained travel insurance.

-But if you don’t need a visa to enter the UAE – or if you can get a Visa on Arrival – then you are exempt from the travel insurance requirement.
+But if you don’t need a visa to enter the UAE – or if you can get a Visa on Arrival – then you are exempt from this requirement.

 However, it is always advisable to purchase travel insurance when you travel to a foreign country, even if it’s not mandatory.
 Especially in a country such as the UAE, where the cost of healthcare can be high.
-Hospitals may sometimes refuse to offer medical care if you do not have health insurance or if you are not able to prove that you can afford to pay for the treatment yourself.
+Hospitals may sometimes refuse to offer medical treatment if you do not have health insurance or if you are not able to prove that you can afford the medical expenses.

 Do I Need a Visa for the UAE?